On different reliability standards in current mathematical research: Different reliability standards: examples

 \begin{example} (a) Different standards concerning Remarks \ref{r:frompt}.a.(3), \ref{r:frompt}.b, and \ref{r:fromll}.ab are illustrated by the discussion of whether the paper \cite{Ad18} is a reliable reference (see explanation in \S\ref{s:intr}) for a proof of the Gr\"unbaum-Kalai-Sarkaria (GKS) conjecture (cf. \cite{Fa20}).\footnote{The most important letters are presented in (d).
 Some letters are omitted.
-In those letters Karim neither stated that according to his reliability standards the paper \cite{Ad18} is a reliable reference for a proof of the GKS conjecture, nor provided a modification that would make the paper \cite{Ad18} such a reliable reference.
-The letters will be published here only if the judgement of this footnote is questioned, so that a justification by their publication is required.}
+In those letters Karim neither stated that according to his reliability standards the paper \cite{Ad18} is a reliable reference for a proof of the GKS conjecture, nor provided a modification that would make the paper \cite{Ad18} such a reliable reference.}

 An attempt to prove GKS is made in \cite[(3) in p.
 7]{Ad18}, where the implication `\cite[Theorem I(1)]{Ad18} $\Rightarrow$ GKS' is attributed to \cite{Ka91}, and it is written {\it `We will give a simpler, self-contained proof of this implication in Section 4.6'}.
 This implication is not explicitly proved